-- Usually, when you have moved. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE). - Note: If you're in a drug management program, you may not be able to change plans.
+- Usually, when you have moved. - If you have Medicaid.

+- If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - Note: If you're in a drug management program, you may not be able to change plans.
 Chapter 5, Section 10 tells you more about drug management programs. - Note: Section 2.1 tells you more about the special enrollment period for people with Medicaid.